ammo414/PoliticalCoding/README.md

 CONGRESS_API_KEY = 'congress_key'
 ```

-The two tables that will be created in your database have the following schema:
+Two tables that will be created in your database with the following schemas:

 ```sql
 Table bill {